sovetnik/umwelt/README.md

 ### Dump

-Extracts Umwelt from Elixir project and dumps it into `project_name.bin`
+Extracts Umwelt from Elixir project and dumps it into `root_name.bin`

 ## Installation